 Basically eat high quality and in moderation.
 For example, have a couple pieces of good quality dark chocolate instead of a crappy Hershey bar.

 I do eat delicious slabs of butter on high quality sourdough bread, just not everyday.
 Avocado toast was popular in my house years before it became the trendy over-priced bistro offering it is today.
 But the older I get the more I need to watch my carb intake.

 2. Sugar is not your friend

 We’ve all heard how bad sugar is so I wont go into details other than to say it truly is one of the worst things you can put in your body.
-It was also one of the hardest things to give up.
+It’s also one of the hardest things to give up.
 If a sweet tooth is your downfall start replacing it with better choices.